 The policy states that residents with a highly susceptible or highly abusive PREA status will have increased whereabout checks.
 Residents with no status or a status of susceptible or abusive receive three whereabout checks per shift while residents with highly PREA statuses will receive six whereabout checks per shift.
-Only the Program Administrator or the Lead Resident Supervisor can remove a resident from the increased whereabout checks.
+Only the Program Director/ Manager or the Lead Resident Supervisor can remove a resident from the increased whereabout checks.

 During the onsite visit, the auditor was shown the whereabout check sheet and verification of increased checks for those with PREA statuses.
 The auditor was also able to view the designated PREA rooms/beds.
+The Lead Resident Supervisor reports to the auditor that all residents entering the facility are on increased whereabout watch during their first 48-hours in the facility.
+This allows the facility to monitor residents' acclimation to the facility adjust accommodation methods if necessary.